 VSA is incorrect vs. AO STB network discovery path.

-The formal protocol definition which includes the programming API´s that will allow AO VSP to interact with the CSP-AO will be made available during implementation phase to the beneficiary.
+The formal protocol definition which includes the programming API´s that will allow AO VSP to interact with the Wyre CSP-AO will be made available during implementation phase to the beneficiary.

 AO VSP AAA/Rating functions